lynnpepin/diy-static-site-generator/source/about.md

 author:
  - Lynn
 lang: en-US
+date: 2020 Dec 19
 ---

 ## About the Author and Blog

-This is the blog of Lynn Pepin (they/them), a computer scientist grad student seeking my PhD at the Univerity of Connecticut!
-Software development and research.
-I like Python, information security, writing good code, gamedev, digital art, and social justice..
-This is my personal blog, opinions are my own!
-I have a lot of 😬opinions😬 but I'll also write some 🎓tutorials🎓.
+My name is Lynn Pepin (they/them).
+I'm a computer scientist grad student seeking my PhD at the Univerity of Connecticut!
+I do research and work a lot in Python, and I think software development skills are important for research.
+I like information security, writing good code, gamedev, digital art, and social justice.
+This is my personal blog!
+I have a lot of 😬opinions😬 (my own) but I also write some 🎓tutorials🎓.

 And here are some software things I think are really cool or fascinating or fun or generally worth blogging about: